I am a musicologist and pianist specialising in music and ideas of the long 19th century, and the cultural history of

 My research focusses on Richard Wagner, and the intersection of German aesthetics with the growth of the natural sciences.
-Other interests include the music of Franz Liszt, performance theory, the grey area between improvisation and composition; as well as posthumanism, the philosophy of technology, and musical creativity in the digital age.
+Other interests include the music of Franz Liszt, performance theory, as well as posthumanism, the philosophy of technology, and musical creativity in the digital age.
 I welcome applications from potential PhD students in these areas.

 When time permits, I am also active as a pianist, having performed in Germany, Italy, the UK, and on both coasts of the US.